bitflate/bitflate/README.md

 Bitflate is based on Bitcoin.
 It has the following differences:

 - It creates 10.5 million coins in the first halving.
-- Proof of Work timespan is 3.5 days.
-We want 1-year halving interval.
+- Proof of Work timespan adjustment is 3.5 days.
+- Block time is 2.5 minutes.
+That means 1-year halving interval.
 - In subsequent halvings, coins inflate 7% per year.
-At this inflation rate, coin supply doubles every 10 years.
+At this inflation rate, coin supply doubles - every 10 years.

 FAQ
 -------